dezdem0na/accp-cheatsheet/README.md

 - While SageMaker will help the company find trends and patterns in data using machine learning, SageMaker **doesn't analyze data using Hadoop**.

 ### Elastic MapReduce (EMR)
-EMR helps you process large amounts of data using big data frameworks like Hadoop.
+- EMR helps you process large amounts of data using big data frameworks like Hadoop.
+- EMR is a service that makes it easy to process large amounts of data efficiently.

 ### Amazon Kinesis
 - There are four **types** of Kinesis services: